UNITED24 - Make a charitable donation in support of Ukraine!

 Russian Military Personnel - Casualties

 It took 15,000 deaths to force Soviets out of Afghanistan.
-The wives and mothers of the Russia's dead soldiers in Afganistan, that lead to the withdrawal of the Russian army from that country.
+The wives and mothers of the Russia's dead soldiers in Afghanistan staged protests that led to the withdrawal of the Russian army from that country.

-Under the Russian system soldiers from the mercenary groups like Wagner, and the rebel groups of the LPR, and DPR don't get counted as Russian army deaths, this is why you have so many Russian conscripts complaining they have been signed over to the LPR and DPR - Putin doesn't want their deaths counted as Russian army deaths.
+Under the Russian system soldiers from the mercenary groups like Wagner, and the rebel groups of the LPR, and DPR don't get counted as Russian army deaths, this is why there were so many Russian conscripts complaining they have been signed over to the LPR and DPR - Putin doesn't want their deaths counted as Russian army deaths.

 By 10 June 2022 the number of Russian soldiers killed since Putin ordered his troops into Ukraine could now be as high as 20,000, according to the latest assessment by western officials.
 Previous estimates, given several weeks ago, were about 15,000.
 The official did not speculate on the number of Ukrainians killed in the war.